This is a practical implementation guide. For theory and concepts, see:

 - Hooks save time by catching errors before CI/CD

-- Husky makes hooks shareable across the team
+- Husky makes hooks shareable

-- CI/CD is your safety net (always run same checks)
+- CI/CD remains the safety net

 Related reading: